-After a month of quarantine, you might need some fresh ideas for indoor activities for kids.
+If you’ve been spending a lot of time at home, you might need some fresh ideas for indoor activities for kids.
 This huge list has tons of simple, creative ideas for kids of all ages.

-Need some new ideas of indoor activities for kids?
+Need some new ideas for indoor activities for kids?

-We’ve been quarantined and social distancing for over a month now, and everyone might be getting a little stir crazy.
-Do you need some new ideas of indoor activities for kids?
+While life is pretty much back to normal, a lot of our “normals” have changed.
+Parents are working from home while trying to entertain kids!
+Do you need some new ideas for indoor activities for kids?
 I’ve got you covered with a huge list of activities for kids of all ages.

 These indoor activities are for kids of all ages